judy-bw/judy-bw.github.io/_posts/2026-04-08-random-colors.md

 {: .box-success}
 ## This is a post to show you my Random Colors assignment on my Arduino!

-For this assignment, we had to take the three separate files from our last assignment and turn it into one file, where all three sparklies run simultaneously.
+For this assignment, we had to make a program on arduino where whenever we pressed the button on the arduino, a new RBG color would show up on the RGB LED.

-Here's a photo of two of my sparklies flashing at the same time on my Arduino!
+Here's a photo of my Arduino.

 ![arduino-1](/assets/img/IMG_0605.JPG)

-A tip I would give myself is to make sure to make all of my variable names unique earlier.
+A tip I would give myself is to make sure to look through the rubric sooner to find out that I should've been putting 256 as my max RGB value because the second value is exclusive.